ThisIsBenny/iOS-Widgets/Meeting-dial-in/README.md

 Via the widget parameters the country code has to be set.
 This code has to start with a +.
 Example: +49 The country code is needed in case several international phone numbers are found (please check notice 1, because a country code does not automatically mean that the phone number is found).

-### Optional
-By default, the german date format will be used: DD.MM.YYYY, HH:mm

-To use a different format, the format has to be set to the widget parameter.
-The format has to be separated from the country code with a ;

 ![Meeting dial in Widget setup](https://raw.githubusercontent.com/ThisIsBenny/iOS-Widgets/main/Meeting-dial-in/setup.jpeg)

 ## Notice 1